Sterling Memorial Library

 An accessible entrance faces Cross Campus.
 Please ring doorbell for assistance.
 An elevator is located straight back from the main entrance.
 Men's and women's accessible bathrooms are on the ground floor in the Music Library and downstairs in the Wright Reading Room.

 From the New Haven Green or Phelps Gate on Old Campus, take College Street north to Elm Street.
 Make a left onto Elm Street.
-Go past Calhoun College and Berkeley College (on your right).
+Go past Hopper College and Berkeley College (on your right).
 At High Street, turn right and follow the cement pathway.
-The Women’s Table sculpture on your right and Sterling Memorial Library will be to the left.
+The Women's Table sculpture on your right and Sterling Memorial Library will be to the left.